-Each new non-employee director who joins our board of directors after our initial public offering will automatically receive a nonstatutory stock option to purchase 22,500 shares of common stock under our 2019 Plan.
+Under our non-employee director compensation policy, each new non-employee director who joins our board of directors will automatically receive a nonstatutory stock option to purchase 22,500 shares of common stock under our 2019 Plan.
 Each initial grant will vest in a series of three successive equal annual installments over the three-year period measured from the date of grant, subject to the non-employee director's continuous service (as defined in our 2019 Plan) through each applicable vesting date.